djpiper28/danny-civ-maps/README.md

  - All real players in team 1
  - All AI players in team 2
  - Up to 4 real players
- - There must be exactly 4 players in the AI team.
+ - Up to 4 AI players, you can add more but they might get insta killed
  - Huge map size

  - Raging barbs?
- - Lekmod?
+ - AI on diety?
  - One city challenge?